Search just our sites by using our customised site search engine

 3 week stay in Chatham Hospital

-Saturday May 30th, 2026 I had a fall in my home due to low blood sugar which resulted in a broken hip and that meant ending up in hospital where I eventually got home on Friday afternoon on the 19th of June after having surgery for a replacement hip join.
+Saturday May 30th, 2026 I had a fall in my home due to low blood sugar which resulted in a broken hip and that meant ending up in hospital where I eventually got home on Friday afternoon on the 19th of June after having surgery for a replacement hip joint.

 In the process of going to the kitchen I had a fall but at the time I just thought I'd bruised my hip and so I managed to get back up and went on to make myself a sandwich.
 Once I had that I went back upstairs to bed.